Line of Duty series 5: Critical response

+On the review aggregator website Rotten Tomatoes, 90% of 29 critics' reviews are positive, with an average rating of 8.70/10.
+The website's consensus reads: "Line of Duty's sterling ensemble all maintain a stiff upper lip, but audiences' limbs will be quavering throughout this tense fifth season that dives deep into moral murk."
+Metacritic, which uses a weighted average, assigned the series a score of 88 out of 100, based on 5 critics, indicating "universal acclaim".
 Reviewing the series premiere for The Guardian, Lucy Mangan opined that the series' opening moments were "ridiculous, unbearably tense and instantly addictive."
 Jasper Rees from The Daily Telegraph echoed similar sentiments, writing that "it's criminal how reliably gripping this thriller is."

-Radio Times critic Eleanor Bley Griffiths praised Graham's acting, explaining that he held up to his previous antagonists Keely Hawes and Thandie Newton, and stating that "he exudes menace from every balaclava-covered pore and you would not want to cross him.
+Radio Times critic Eleanor Bley Griffiths praised Graham's acting, explaining that he held up to previous antagonists Keely Hawes and Thandie Newton, and stating that "he exudes menace from every balaclava-covered pore and you would not want to cross him.
 It's an inspired piece of casting."
 The Times Hugo Rifkind wrote about the complexity of the series', saying that "you can't really call any of this formulaic, because the formula is its own, but the pattern of potential surprises feels as if it ought to be fairly well charted by now."
 The final episode received more mixed reviews from critics; with some believing it to be rewarding while others believed it underperformed.
 Sara Hughes, also with The Guardian, said that she appreciated the series ended on a "more downbeat conclusion than in previous series".
 Hughes expanded on the thought by explaining that she enjoyed the programme "for its quieter moments rather than its ever-so-twisty twists and enjoyed the fact that final revelations largely made sense instead of milking shock moments for all they were worth."